stephenb/coffee-machine/README.md

 Sample Usage:
 ------

-A "StateMachine" class is provided that can be used as the basis of your state machine implementation.
+A "CoffeeMachine" class is provided that can be used as the basis of your state machine implementation.
 The object passed in to the constructor has an expected format that will define the state machine.
 The sample stuff below will use a chess game as a basic example.

 Step one will always be to require the state machine:

-    {StateMachine} = require 'state_machine'
+    {CoffeeMachine} = require 'coffee_machine'

-The StateMachine class' constructor takes in an object that defines the entire state machine.
+The CoffeeMachine class' constructor takes in an object that defines the entire state machine.
 Here's what it looks like:

     states: